Osedea/angular-osd-form/README.md

 In the example above, the validator will check that the password and passwordConfirmation fields are strictly equal.

-The following mult-field validators are available:
+The following multi-field validators are available:
  - strictMatchValidator()
  - strictIncreaseValidator()